 - A. Pickup of Mail-In Ballot Box.
 An Election Board Member and an Officer of the Little River Band of Ottawa Indians Police Department shall meet at 12:00 p.m. at a designated Tribal Building on Election Day to retrieve Mail-In Ballots from the post office and transport them to a ballotcounting location designated by the Election Board.
 Ballots shall be secured and locked in a ballot box. - B. Opening the Ballot Box.
 The Little River Police Officer will unlock the ballot box.
-Before the Election Board counts the Mail-In Ballots, the contents will be divided into five (5) categories with the help of the Election Board contractor. - 1.
+Before the Election Board counts the Mail-In Ballots, the contents will be divided into categories with the help of the Election Board contractor. - 1.
 Any mail other than ballot envelopes that was placed in the ballot box by the Post Office. - 2.
-The Election Board separates the Ballots between Nine-County, Outlying, and At-Large. - 3.
-Official Election Ballot Envelopes that have been noted by the Post Office as undeliverable. - 4.
-Envelopes that contain Ballots that are not in the Official Ballot Envelope. - 5.
+Official Election Ballot Envelopes that have been noted by the Post Office as undeliverable. - 3.
+Envelopes that contain Ballots that are not in the Official Ballot Envelope. - 4.
 Envelopes containing Ballots that may be under review as initiated by the voter through an Election Dispute. - C. Public Observation of Counting Ballots.
 For purposes of counting Mail-In Ballots, the Election Board shall be located in an area that can be viewed by the public.
 The Election Board or their designee may, but is not required to, photograph, videotape, or stream the ballot counting and tabulating.
 No other person may photograph, videotape, or stream the ballot counting and tabulating.
 The ballot tabulating and counting procedures shall be witnessed by a Little River Band of Ottawa Indians Public Safety Officer, who shall remain until the count of ballots is completed, certified, and announced.
 Any person causing a disturbance, for any reason, shall be removed from the viewing of the Election process.
 The determination of whether a person is causing a disturbance shall be at the sole discretion of the Election Board. - D. Review of Contents of Official Election Ballot Envelopes.
-The purpose of the review shall be to determine if the returned envelopes contain more than one Secrecy Envelope or Ballot. - 1.
-The representative of the election services contractor shall open the Official Election Ballot Envelope with the automatic letter opener.
-Ballot envelopes that cannot be opened automatically will be manually opened by Election Board members.
+The purpose of the review shall be to determine if the returned envelopes contain more than one Secrecy Envelope or Ballot.
+The review may be conducted with the assistance of the representative of the election services contractor and volunteers arranged and vetted by the Election Board. - 1.
+The Official Election Ballot Envelope may be opened with an automatic letter opener.
+Ballot envelopes that cannot be opened automatically will be manually opened.